-The discovery of the first platinum nuggets in South Africa dates back to 1924.
+Platinum mining and the discovery of the first platinum nuggets in South Africa dates back to 1924.

-Since World War 2, platinum mine production has grown continuously in response to new applications being developed for the metals.
+Since World War 2, platinum mine production has grown continuously in response to new applications being developed for the metal.
 A significant new use of platinum was in the petroleum industry where platinum catalysts were introduced to increase the octane rating of petroleum and to manufacture important primary feedstocks for the growing plastics industry.
 This was followed in the 1960s by growing demand for platinum jewellery – given its purity, colour, prestige and value.

-Natural diamonds were formed some 3.3 billion years ago in conditions of intense heat and pressure 150km below the earth’s surface.
+Natural diamonds were formed some 3.3 billion years ago in conditions of intense heat and pressure 150 km below the earth’s surface.

 While diamond mining has been taking in place in South Africa for almost a century and a half, the country’s diamond sector is far from reaching the end of its life.
 Developments at the country’s three largest mines are designed to expand their outputs and to extend their lives to anywhere between a quarter and a half a century.

 The Venetia mine in Limpopo, owned by De Beers is South Africa’s largest diamond producer, recovering some 8Mct a year.
 The Finsch mine, part of the Petra Diamonds group, is South Africa’s second largest producer and produces an annual 2.1Mct.
 Near Pretoria and also part of the Petra group, the Cullinan mine is being restructured and expanded to mine at ever-increasing depths with a life expectancy in excess of 50 years.